CBER-Forum/conference2024v2/locations.md

 navorder: 4
 ---

-The conference will be held at the Italian Academy, Columbia University (1161 Amsterdam Avenue New York, NY 10027).
+The conference will be held at the Columbia Engineering Innovation Hub 2276 12th Avenue, Floor 2, Tang Family Hall, New York, NY 10027.